boinx/BXMediaBrowser/README.md

 ### BXMediaBrowser.Container

 A Container has a list of Objects.
 It can also have a list of sub-containers.
 That way tree-like hierarchies can be represented.
-Depending on the Source that created a Container, a Container can represent a folder, an album or collection, or a playlist.
+Depending on the Source that created a Container, a Container can represent a folder, an album, a collection, a playlist, etc.

 ### BXMediaBrowser.Object

 An Object represents a single media file.
 This can be an image, video, or audio file, depending on the Source that created this Object.

-BXMediaBrowser.Library
-	[BXMediaBrowser.Section]
-		[BXMediaBrowser.Source]
-			[BXMediaBrowser.Container]			IMBNode				e.g. Album, Playlist, Folder
-				[BXMediaBrowser.Container]		IMBNode
-				[BXMediaBrowser.Object]			IMBObject			e.g. Image, Video, Audio file

 ## 2) The User Interface Components